Course Placement Information

 * completed an introductory psychology course at another college or university.

 We will check enrollments after pre-registration and will drop any students who meet any of these criteria, so you will be much better served by signing up for an intermediate level class.
-For Fall 2018, Psych 221 – Personality (Huff) has space and would be a good choice for students who place out of Intro Psych.
+For Fall 2019, Social Psychology (PSYC-220) and Personality Psychology (PSYC-221) have available space and are good choices for first-year students who place out of PSYC-100.
+Additional 200-level courses will be offered in the spring semester.